AI4S2S/cookbook/README.md

 # cookbook
-Your recipe for building and executing your workflow with s2spy suite.
+Your recipe for building and executing your workflow with `s2spy` suite.

-## Tasks and missions
-- Finish the entire workflow with s2spy
-  - Apply basic workflow to CMIP6 data
-  - Apply basic workflow to EC46 data
-- Make a pipeline?

-## New features to expect
-- Multiple lags within RGDR
-- Double cross-validation to the workflow
-- Implement the linear algebra type of dimensionality reduction e.g. FT (and contribute to `xeofs`?).
-- Parallel computing and memory usage optimization with `Dask` and `Zarr`
-- Create calendar object compatible preprocessor
-- New preprocessors that can deal with NaNs in different ways (e.g. mean, interpolation, etc.)

-If the preprocessor becomes more comprehensive and independent, we may want to split it off, just like `lilio`.

 ## Basic workflow
-Here is an example of a basic workflow with s2spy suite.
+Here is an example of a basic workflow for regression modelling with `s2spy` and `lilio`.

 1. Define calendar
 2. Input data: SST and soil moisture from ERA5 <br>
-Target: US temperature from ERA5 (see notebook from `scratch`)
+Target: US temperature from ERA5
 3. Map the calendar to the data
 4. Train-test split based on the anchor years-> 70%/30% split (outer cv loop)
 5. Mask the data to get only full training years